Nathan7934/WhoSaidIt/README.md

 ## Development Instructions

-Any enterprising developers are free to improve upon my original design, so long as they follow the conditions outlined in the license (GPLv3.0, see [LICENSE](https://github.com/Nathan7934/WhoSaidIt/blob/master/LICENSE)).
+Any enterprising developers are free to improve upon the original design, so long as they follow the conditions outlined in the license (GPLv3.0, see [LICENSE](https://github.com/Nathan7934/WhoSaidIt/blob/master/LICENSE)).
 This repository is open to pull request submissions, but you may also fork it.

 #### To get started developing on your personal machine, you will need:
 - **[NodeJS](https://nodejs.org/en)** and **[NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)**